onthejeep/ConnectedVehicle/README.md

 The study area is pre-defined by local transit agency and academic research group.
 The area is in an ArcGIS shapefile (*.shp) format, and can be found under the folder "data\StudyArea.shp".

 ## Message Split
-Raw data receieved from THEA is organized in CSV format.
+Raw data received from THEA is organized in CSV format.
 Four columns are mainly included in raw data.
 Table 1 lists the details of the four columns.
 Table 2 shows examples of raw data.

 Table 1.
 Columns in raw data